josephmisiti/josephmisiti.github.io/_posts/2015-02-01-my-django-mistakes-in-2014.markdown

 ### Considering using an alternative to django-admin

 Django admin is great — but the design is pretty outdated.
 If you are building a site for a customer and they are paying for it, there are a number of alternative options that look a lot more professional and are very easy to install.
-Two of my favorites are django-grappelli and django-suit.
+Two of my favorites are `django-grappelli` and `django-suit`.
 For a larger list, click here:

 I tend to blog about Django and Machine Learning from time to time, so if you are interested in this type of content — give me a follow on twitter [@josephmisiti](https://www.twitter.com/josephmisiti)